sakialabs/sNDa/README.md

 ## 📜 License

-MIT — use it, remix it, spread the love!
+MIT — use it, remix it, and spread the love!

----
+## 📝 Credits

-**Built with ❤️ for children everywhere.
-Starting with Sudan, growing globally.**
+Built with 💖 for children everywhere.